2018-2019 Richard H. Jahns Distinguished Lecturer in Applied Geology

 A Geology 101 class can change the way you see the landscape for the rest of your life, even if you don’t continue on to a career in the field.
 From a road cut in your home town to the view from an airplane window halfway around the world, knowing the rudiments of geology tells you something about the earth processes that shaped the landscape before you.
 And if you’re studying to become a geologist, those views can tell you a story of the ceaseless motion and deep time that characterize our amazing home.
 The best geologists “read” the landscape and “geologist” becomes the lens through which they observe the wider world.
 A sense of curiosity and desire to learn, not just in the classroom or lab or on a job site, but every day, are traits to cultivate.
 In this presentation, there will be plenty of pictures through a geologist’s lens, and some of the tales those views tell.

-Contact me here to schedule a presentation for your school or organization from October 2018-September 2019.
+Contact me here to connect about a presentation for your school or organization.